survivejs/react-book/manuscript/01_webpack_compared.md

 ![webpack](images/webpack.png)

 You could say Webpack (or just *webpack*) takes a more monolithic approach than Browserify.
 You simply get more out of the box.
 Webpack extends `require` and allows you to customize its behavior using loaders.
+For example, `require('html!./file.html')` would load the contents of *file.html* and process it through HTML loader.
+It is a good idea to keep loader declarations such as this out of your source, though.
+Instead, use Webpack configuration to deal with it.

-You can load arbitrary content through this mechanism.
-This applies also to CSS files (`@import`).
-Webpack also provides plugins for tasks, such as minifying, localization, hot loading, and so on.
+Webpack will traverse through the `require` statements of your project and will generate the bundles you want.
+You can even load your dependencies in a dynamic manner using a custom `require.ensure` statement.
+The loader mechanism works for CSS as well and `@import` is supported.
+There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

-All this is based on configuration.
+All this is relies on configuration.
+It can be difficult to understand what's going on if you haven't seen it before.
+Fortunately there's certain logic involved.
 Here is a sample configuration adapted from [the official webpack tutorial](http://webpack.github.io/docs/tutorials/getting-started/):

 **webpack.config.js**